 802.1X/MKA was designed to provide Cryptographic Key Agreement services to a group (i.e., two or more) of devices that need to communicate together.
 An isolated enclave of WPAN devices that need to communicate amongst themselves with a mix of unicast, broadcast, and/or multicast frames could benefit from MKA’s shared security model.
 If needed, strong authentication of group members can be first obtained using Device Authentication, when one device acts as both an Authenticator and AS.
 Alternatively, if strong device authentication is not required the WPAN devices can use a pre-shared CAK to establish group authorization.

 802.11/GTK could also be used to distribute a shared key to a group of devices in an isolated enclave of WPAN devices.

+ETSI TS102 887-2 can further be used to establish pair-wise link keys to one-hop neighbors in an isolated enclave of WPAN devices.

 A.2.2 Star Topology